zealsprince/civitai-scraper/README.md

   Download images from Civitai API.

 Options:
-  --api-key TEXT              API key for Civitai --download-path TEXT        Path to save the images

-  --min-width INTEGER         Minimum width of the image --min-height INTEGER        Minimum height of the image

-  --max-images FLOAT          Maximum number of images to download

-  --require-metadata BOOLEAN  Only download images with metadata --ignore-keywords TEXT      Comma separate list of keywords to ignore a
-                              result for

-  --nsfw BOOLEAN              Include NSFW images --nsfw-only BOOLEAN         Only download NSFW images

-  --help                      Show this message and exit.
+  --api-key TEXT               API key for Civitai --download-path TEXT         Path to save the images --max-images FLOAT           Maximum number of images to download --min-width INTEGER          Minimum width of the image --min-height INTEGER         Minimum height of the image --require-metadata BOOLEAN   Only download images with metadata --ignore-keywords TEXT       CSV of keywords to match the prompt and ignore --nsfw BOOLEAN               Include NSFW images --nsfw-only BOOLEAN          Only download NSFW images --segment-by-date BOOLEAN    Segment images into directories by date --segment-by-rating BOOLEAN  Segment images into directories by rating --help                       Show this message and exit.
 ```